centreon/centreon-engine/README.md

 dependencies and print a summary of the compilation parameters if everything went fine.

-    $> cd centreon-broker/build
+    $> cd centreon-engine/build
     $> cmake .
     ...

-Now launch the compilation using the *make* command and then install it by running *make install* as priviledged user.
+Now launch the compilation using the *make* command and then install the software by running *make install* as priviledged user.

     $> make -j 4
     ...